ramon-astudillo/NLSE/README.md

     id1 id2 neutral None @USER i told you shane would get his 5th-star on rivals before signing day . @USER

 You will also need to use some pre-trained embeddings.
-This are stored in text format per line as
+These should be stored in text format per line as

     word embedding_vector